-Dad who took boy from mom for years is seeking jail release
+Dad who took boy from mom for years seeks prison release

-CLEVELAND (AP) — A man imprisoned in Ohio for abducting his young son from the boy’s mother in Alabama in 2002 and settling in Cleveland using new identities is seeking early release.
+CLEVELAND (AP) — A man imprisoned in Ohio for abducting his then-5-year-old son from the boy’s mother in Alabama in 2002 and settling in Cleveland using new identities is seeking early release.

-A defense attorney says 54-year-old Bobby Hernandez took responsibility, has served a year behind bars and should get judicial release.
+Bobby Hernandez took responsibility for his actions, has served about a year behind bars and should be freed, possibly under some other form of court supervision, defense attorney Ralph DeFranco said in a filing asking a judge to consider judicial release for the 54-year-old Hernandez.

-Hernandez was sentenced in April to four years in prison.
-His teenage son said then that Hernandez gave him everything he needed and he forgives his dad.
+He was sentenced in April to four years in prison after pleading guilty to kidnapping and other charges.
+His teenage son, Julian, said then that Hernandez had given him everything he needed and he forgives his dad.

-Attorney Ralph DeFranco says Hernandez acknowledges keeping the boy from his mother for over a decade but provided a stable life in which his son thrived.
-DeFranco says Hernandez is a U.S. Navy veteran with no significant criminal history who wants to return to his family and is willing to remain under alternative supervision.
+Hernandez acknowledges taking the boy from the Birmingham area and keeping the child from his mother for over a decade but provided a stable life in which his son thrived as an honors student in school and in other activities, DeFranco wrote in the filing last month, which was first reported by WJW-TV.

 Most Read Stories